thinkUXca/jekyll-now/_posts/2017-09-11-form-design-ux-part-ii-increasing-perceived-value.md

 ## Button Copy Case Studies ##

 I did a survey of case studies that tracked changes in conversion % after changing button copy.
 Although I tried to pick studies that only changed the button copy, in some cases, other minor changes were made also.
 I did not include studies that I thought the other changes significantly affected the results.
+All images were captured from the linked articles.

 <table class="table table-striped table-bordered" style="font-size: .8em">
   <thead>